btczo/insight-api/README.md

 Cache data is only populated on request, i.e., only after accessing the required data for the first time, the information is cached, there is not pre-caching procedure.
-To ignore cache by default, use DIGIEXPLORER_IGNORE_CACHE.
+To ignore cache by default, use BUTEXPLORER_IGNORE_CACHE.
 Also, address related calls support `?noCache=1` to ignore the cache in a particular API request.

 ## API

-By default, digiexplorer provides a REST API at `/api`, but this prefix is configurable from the var `apiPrefix` in the `config.js` file.
+By default, butexplorer provides a REST API at `/api`, but this prefix is configurable from the var `apiPrefix` in the `config.js` file.

 The end-points are: